AlyssaLytle/comp283/lib/slides/PropLogic.md

 $2.$ Transform what they say into statements that *always* should evaluate to $\texttt{True}$.
 These are the rules of our world.

 - Alice says: Bob is a knave $\lor$ Chris is a knight
-- Bob says: Alice is a knight $\iff$ Chris is a knave
+- Bob says: Alice is a knight $\leftrightarrow$ Chris is a knave

 (Propositions: